 It is common to gain weight after a breast cancer diagnosis.
 The most common reason for weight gain is that your energy intake may higher than your energy output.
 This may be a result of:

 Putting on weight during breast cancer is normal and it’s important that you are kind to yourself during this time.
 If your weight gain is worrying you and you want to lose a few kilos, the safest and most effective way is to do it gradually.
 Aim to lose no more than 1kg a week.
 Try to:

-It’s also a good idea to speak with your doctor or an accredited practicing dietitian if you want to lose some weight.
+It’s also a good idea to speak with your doctor or an accredited practising dietitian if you want to lose some weight.

-- Cancer Council's booklet, Nutrition and Cancer, has been prepared to help gain an understanding of nutrition and dietary requirements during and after cancer treatment.
-You can download or order it online here.
+Read the Cancer Council's booklet Nutrition and Cancer, prepared to help you gain an understanding of nutrition and dietary requirements during and after cancer treatment.

-- Eat for Health website is a government website that provides up to date advice about the types and amounts of foods that we need to eat for health and wellbeing.
+Visit Eat for Health, a government website with advice about the types and amounts of foods we need to eat for health and wellbeing.
 The recommendations are based on the latest research.
-The website also includes detailed information about the Australian Dietary Guidelines, advice and healthy recipes plus much more.
+The website also includes the Australian Dietary Guidelines and healthy recipes.